-OBJECTIVE K: By FY 2025, Institutional Advancement will meet with each Dean to assist them in establishing and implementing development and marketing plans for each School to establish institutional endowments and advisory boards comprised of outstanding alumni, professionals, and executives from the public and private sectors by FY 2026.
+OBJECTIVE K: By FY 2026, Institutional Advancement will meet with each Dean to assist them in establishing and implementing development and marketing plans for each School to establish institutional endowments and advisory boards comprised of outstanding alumni, professionals, and executives from the public and private sectors by FY 2027.

-and marketing plan to establish institutional endowments and advisory boards comprised of outstanding alumni, professionals, and executives from the public and private sectors.
+and marketing plan to establish institutional endowments and advisory boards comprised of outstanding alumni, professionals, and executives school that includes the establishment of advisory boards and endowments.